-The SHARE Virtual Research Apprenticeship program provides early career undergraduates majoring in the social sciences, humanities, and arts with an opportunity to work closely with a faculty mentor on a research project over the summer.
+The SHARE Virtual Research Apprenticeship program provides early career undergraduates majoring in social sciences, humanities, and arts fields with an opportunity to work closely with a faculty mentor on a research project over the summer.
 These meaningful learning experiences allow students to develop foundational research skills that they can build on as they progress through their academic career, as well as to establish mentoring relationships with faculty in their discipline.

 Examples of SHARE apprentice duties may include, but are not limited to: conducting literature reviews, assisting in designing a study or experiment, coding and/or analyzing data, and conducting and/or transcribing interviews.